tajhlande/lmae/README.md

 The `app_runner` module also includes a helper method to get environmental properties, set either as `env` variables or in an `env.ini` file: `app_runner.get_env_parameter()`.
 Note that the env variable and the env.ini property don't have to have exactly the same name.

-## Virtual LED Display

-To make it easier to develop and iterate apps without having to push every change to the RPi, there is a command line option to enable a virtual LED display via a window on your development environment.
-The option is `-v` or `--virtual-leds`.
-This will trigger the code to draw to the virtual display window rather than looking for a real Raspberry Pi LED display.
-This feature is built with Pygame, hence the dependency on it.

-I have only tested this on a Mac, though in theory it should also work in Windows.
-It probably will not work in a Linux development environment, because the code is using the operating system name to manage the implementation class substitution.
-This might be fixed in the future, but it works for me now.